-Applications for postgraduate studies will be processed twice per year.
-In 2013 the application deadlines are 30 April and 31 October.
+Applications for doctoral studies will be processed twice per year.

 Application deadlines for 2013 are:

-The unified spring term application period for doctoral studies commencing in the autumn of 2013 is 2 April - 30 April 2013.
-The deadline for applications is at 3.45pm, by which time the application must be lodged with the School of Information Sciences.
+The spring term application period for doctoral studies commencing in the autumn of 2013 is 2 April - 30 April 2013.
+The deadline for applications is at 3.45pm (GMT +2), by which time the application must be lodged with the School of Information Sciences (room Pinni B 1057).

-The unified autumn term application period for doctoral studies commencing in the spring of 2014 is 1 October - 31 October 2013.
-The deadline for applications is at 3.45pm, by which time the application must be lodged with the School of Information Sciences.
+The autumn term application period for doctoral studies commencing in the spring of 2014 is 1 October - 31 October 2013.
+The deadline for applications is at 3.45pm (GMT +2), by which time the application must be lodged with the School of Information Sciences (room Pinni B 1057).

-Prior to applying for admission, the applicant must contact the professor of the major subject s/he is applying for, or a possible supervisor of studies, in order to draft the research plan as well as the study and advisory plan.
+Prior to applying for admission, the applicant must contact the professor of the main subject s/he is applying for, or a possible supervisor of studies, in order to draft the research plan as well as the study and supervisory plan.

-Postgraduate admission requires a specific application form for this purpose.
-The forms are available during application periods from the School's office and on the School's website.
+Doctoral admission requires a specific application form for this purpose.
+The forms are available during application periods from the School's office and on the School website.

-Applicants must state the major for the degree in his or her application.
+Applicants must state the main subjet for the degree in his or her application.

 The application must include the following documents: